The passionate peacebuilder: Ruqayya's story

-"I want to see my people living in happiness and freedom.
-It brings me pride and motivation when I see people smiling because of my work as peacebuilder, especially when ensuring that women and girls who have suffered from abduction are empowered to have a livelihood," Ruqayya* tells us.
+“I want to see my people living in happiness and freedom.
+It brings me pride and motivation when I see people smiling because of my work as peacebuilder, especially when ensuring that women and girls who have suffered from abduction are empowered to have a livelihood.”

-Monday mornings are always full of nostalgia and reflection for 40-year-old Ruqayya, a native of Gambaru Ngala who now lives in the Teachers village internally displaced persons (IDP) camp in Maiduguri, Nigeria.
-Like many households separated by the insurgency, she recalls how the insurgents raided her community one early Monday morning, shooting sporadically, destroying houses, abducting women and girls and leaving many, who could not flee their wrath, dead or maimed.
+Monday mornings are always full of nostalgia and reflection for 40-year-old Ruqayya*, a native of Gambaru Ngala who now lives in the Teachers Village internally displaced persons (IDP) camp in Maiduguri, Nigeria.
+Like many households separated by the insurgency, she recalls how the insurgents raided her community one early Monday morning, shooting sporadically, destroying houses, abducting women and girls and leaving those who could not flee either dead or maimed.

-"I remember that day vividly" Ruqayya starts, staring into the distant sky.
-"When they started shooting all over town, everyone ran in various directions.
+“I remember that day vividly,” Ruqayya starts, staring into the distant sky.
+“When they started shooting all over town, everyone ran in various directions.
 Some people ran into the river, others into the bush.
-Many women and girls stayed locked up at home, but this left them at the mercy of the insurgents once they got caught," she continued.
+Many women and girls stayed locked up at home, but this left them at the mercy of the insurgents once they got caught.”

-Ruqayya fled to Cameroon that day and lost all her economic livelihood, as the insurgents set the market at Gambaru Ngala ablaze.
+Ruqayya fled to Cameroon that day and lost all her economic livelihood when the insurgents set the market at Gambaru Ngala ablaze.

 “Those of us who managed to flee and trek the long way, lived in a camp where many died from sickness or severe hunger.
 When the Nigerian Army came with lorries to evacuate us, we spent 11 days travelling to Yola, after which we received medical treatment before finally ending up in Maiduguri.”

-Everyone that was evacuated by the Nigerian Army were sheltered in a transitional shelter before relocating to Teacher’s village IDP camp, where structured shelters were allocated to them.
-This was where life took a different turn for Ruqayya, whose passion for humanity was soon spotted by camp officials and harnessed for the social good of the camp community, despite the circumstances.
+Everyone who was evacuated by the Nigerian Army were taken to a transitional shelter before relocating to Teachers Village IDP camp, where structured shelters were allocated to them.
+This was where life took a different turn for Ruqayya.
+Her passion for humanity was soon spotted by camp officials and harnessed for the social good of the camp community, despite the circumstances.

 I want to change people’s lives for the better.

 Ruqayya received training on peacebuilding, child protection, prevention of sexual exploitation and abuse (PSEA), first-line response to sexual and gender-based violence and basic reintegration techniques.
 She also received training on trauma consciousness and basic psychosocial support.
-These trainings equipped Ruqayya with the skills to support vulnerable women and girls to break the culture shock in the camp and most importantly provide sense of safety to those suffering from insomnia, nightmares, isolation, and other symptoms of post-traumatic stress disorder.
-Ruqayya also developed skills around stigma reduction and session facilitation, and has since become a champion for Alert’s psychosocial support curriculum and methodology.
+This training equipped Ruqayya with the skills to support vulnerable women and girls to break the culture shock in the camp and most importantly provide a sense of safety to those suffering from insomnia, nightmares, isolation, and other symptoms of post-traumatic stress disorder.
+Ruqayya also developed skills in stigma reduction and session facilitation, and has since become a champion for Alert’s psychosocial support curriculum and methodology.

-"I was coached on how to facilitate peer to peer support sessions for women and girls, and family support session for families that are having difficulties of accepting their surviving members who returns from Boko Haram captivity.
-I learnt techniques like psychological first aid (PFA), deep breathing, psychoeducation and trust walk.
-It always brings me joy to be endeared to these women, when they begin to open up knowing I will always listen and empathise with their stories."
+“I was coached on how to facilitate peer to peer support sessions for women and girls, and family support sessions for those having difficulties accepting their surviving family members who return from Boko Haram captivity.
+I learned techniques like psychological first aid (PFA), deep breathing, psychoeducation and trust walk.
+It always brings me joy to be endeared to these women, when they begin to open up knowing I will always listen and empathise with their stories.”